alefyp/MdLinks/README.md

 mdLinks("./some/dir")
   .then(links => { console.log(links);
-                //still just one array as result with same keys per object
+                //still just one array as result with same keys per object even with multiples files
                 // [
                 //   {
                 //   link: link,